DigitalCommons/mykomap/CONFIG.md

 - *default:* `0,0`
 - *settable?:* yes

-The initial bounds of the map as an array: [lat,lon]; these are set to [0,0] if this is unset
+The position on the map that an initiative's dialog is positioned if it has no resolvable geolocation, as an array: [lat,lon]; these are set to [0,0] if it is unset.